Diderot-Language/examples/README.md

 	make local-install

 As long as there are multiple branches in play, "make local-install" makes more sense than "make install".
-From within one of the branch directories, you can check that the build worked by trying:
+From within one of the Diderot branch directories, you can check that the build worked by trying:

 	bin/diderotc --help